nhsconnect/prm-practice-migration/guide/07-post-go-live.md

 * Practice re-does any outstanding scripts on the spine for Electronic Prescription Service (EPS) repeat dispensing patients that were cancelled in the pre-migration preparation work

-* The non-urgent Pathology results start to arrive electronically in the new system
+* The non-urgent Pathology results start to arrive electronically in the new solution

 * Printed Pathology results are manually re-entered by practice staff/clinicians